From classical theta functions to topological quantum field theory: Introduction

 The paper uses results and terminology from the theory of theta functions, quantum mechanics, and low dimensional topology.
 To make it accessible to different audiences we include a fair amount of detail.
+A more detailed discussion of these ideas can be found in \cite{gelca}.

-In Section 2 we review the theory of classical theta functions on the Jacobian variety of a surface.
-The action of the finite Heisenberg group on theta functions can be defined by translations in the associated line bundle, as it is usually done in algebraic geometry, or via Weyl quantization of the Jacobian variety in the holomorphic polarization.
-We follow the second approach, because in our opinion it explains better the combinatorial picture of this action.
-In fact it has been discovered in recent years that Chern-Simons theory is related to Weyl quantization \cite{gelcauribe1}, \cite{andersen}, and this was the starting point of our paper.
-Section 3 describes the Weyl quantization of the Jacobian in the real polarization, and compares it to that in the holomorphic polarization.
-Building on this, the next section exhibits the combinatorial picture of theta functions, the action of the finite Heisenberg group, and the Hermite-Jacobi action.

-Up to this point topology has not come into play, but in Section 5 we show that the combinatorial picture of the theory of theta functions is topological in nature.
-We reformulate it using algebras of curves on surfaces, together with their action on skeins of curves in handlebodies which are associated to the linking number.
+Section 2 reviews the theory of theta functions on the Jacobian variety of a surface.
+The action of the finite Heisenberg group on theta functions is defined via Weyl quantization of the Jacobian variety in a K\"{a}hler polarization.
+In fact it has been found recently that Chern-Simons theory is related to Weyl quantization \cite{gelcauribe1}, \cite{andersen}, and this was the starting point of our paper.
+The next section exhibits the representation theoretical model for theta functions.
+In Section~4 we show that this model for theta functions is topological in nature, and reformulate it using algebras of curves on surfaces, together with their action on skeins of curves in handlebodies which are associated to the linking number.

-In Section 6 we derive a formula for the discrete Fourier transform as a skein.
+In Section~5 we derive a formula for the discrete Fourier transform as a skein.
 This formula is interpreted in terms of surgery in the cylinder over the surface.
-Section 7 analizes the exact Egorov identity which relates the Hermite-Jacobi action to the Schr\"{o}dinger representation.
-This analysis shows that the topological operation of handle slides is allowed over the skeins that represent discrete Fourier transforms, and this yields in the next section to the Reshetikhin-Turaev formula for invariants of 3-dimensional manifolds, and to a $U(1)$-topological quantum field theory.
-We point out that the above-mentioned formula was introduced in an ad-hoc manner by its authors in \cite{reshetikhinturaev}, however this paper shows how to arrive at this formula in a natural way, at least in the context of the $U(1)$-theory.
+Section~6 analizes the exact Egorov identity which relates the Hermite-Jacobi action to the Schr\"{o}dinger representation.
+This analysis shows that the topological operation of handle slides is allowed over the skeins that represent discrete Fourier transforms, and this yields in the next section the abelian Chern-Simons invariants of 3-manifolds defined by Murakami, Ohtsuki, and Okada.
+We point out that the above-mentioned formula was introduced in an ad-hoc manner by its authors \cite{moo}, our paper derives it naturally.